ReKon64/OSCP-WriteUps/MentionedTechniques.md

   - MySQL
   - PostgreSQL
 - SQLi / SQLi Auth Bypass
+- SSRF, like putting your SMB share into a field to coerce authentication
+- Abusing setup phase software.
+Read docs... lots of docs
 - VHOST bruteforce / enumeration
   - Remember to loot files for vhosts too.
 - Exposed `.git` (don't care about forbidden. `git-dump`er it anyways)